-This module is designed to provide the student with the understanding and knowledge of clinical and sports massage techniques and the assessment skills necessary for these modalities.
-The student will also learn the assessment skills, charting/documentation, clinical applications.
-Students will use advanced assessment skills to identify muscular holding patterns and develop treatment plans.
+This course is designed to provide the student with the theory and hands-on skills involved in introducing fundamental energy-based modalities.
+The student will also gain an understanding of Eastern theory and practice as used within different styles of non-traditional bodywork.
 For specific anatomy, physiology, and kinesiology covered in this module please refer to the anatomy and physiology outline on the syllabus.
 Out-of-class activities will be assigned and assessed as part of this module.